Dr. Stuart Altman, Chair

 Dr. Paul Hattis

-Paul Hattis, M.D., J.D., M.P.H., is the Senior Associate Director of the MPH Program at Tufts University Medical School where he also is a member of the faculty of the Department of Public Health and Community Medicine.
-He has been a Tufts faculty member since 2002.
+Paul Hattis, M.D., J.D., M.P.H., is the Senior Associate Director of the MPH Program at Tufts University Medical School where he also is an Associate Professor in the Department of Public Health and Community Medicine.
+He has been a Tufts faculty member since 2002 and does teaching and research in the areas of US health policy, consumer engagement in health care reform, and hospital community benefit issues.

 Prior to his joining Tufts University, Dr. Hattis served for 5 years as the Senior Medical Advisor to the Department of Community Benefit Programs of the Partners Healthcare System of Boston, MA.
 In his work at Partners, Dr. Hattis worked to advance the primary care and public health efforts of Partners Health System affiliated hospitals and neighborhood health centers.